-Information is based on travel restrictions for travel to Bismarck within the United States
+Information is based on travel restrictions from United Kingdom to Bismarck

 COVID-19 testing requirements

-Visitors from USA are not required to quarantine after entering Bismarck.
+Visitors from United Kingdom are not required to quarantine after entering Bismarck.

 COVID-19 testing requirements

-Visitors from Bismarck are not required to quarantine after entering USA.
+Visitors from Bismarck are not required to quarantine after entering United Kingdom.

 Regardless of which season you’re flying in, there’ll be a plethora of things to do awaiting you in North Dakota.
 Whether you’re planning a fishing experience in March, a summer camping trip in July, a discovery of the walking trails in autumn, or a December sledging holiday in winter, you’re sure to have a full itinerary whenever you fly here.
 If a budget holiday is what you’re after, plan your trip between December and March as that’s when you’re most likely to find cheap flights to Bismarck.